Hardware and Configurations of the Cluster

 Phase I of Lichtenberg II was operational in December 2020 (in testing since September 2020).

-Phase II ofLichtenberg I was operational in February 2015 (and expanded end of 2015) and will be decommissioned towards end of 2021.
+Phase II ofLichtenberg I was operational in February 2015 (and expanded end of 2015), and was decommissioned in May 2021.

 Phase I of Lichtenberg I has been in operation since fall 2013 and was decommissioned in April 2020.